UARK-LaserByte/photon-laser-tag-system/README.md

 Then, download and put `.env` from the Slack into the root folder.

 Finally, run the program using `python main.py`

+### Testing

+If you want to use our traffic generator, please use [this repo](https://github.com/UARK-LaserByte/udp-tests) as it allows for better testing (or you can use your own if you want because it just needs traffic on the UDP ports)

 ## Road Map